PacketFire/packetfire_site/content/post/brainpan-boot2root-writeup.md

 ---

 ## Introduction:
-Brainpan took me hours over the span of two days.
-I found that I quickly gained access to the host but had to do a lot of research to escalate from an unprivileged account to root.
-Local scans made it seem like there maybe were a few ways to reach root though I ended up achieving the escalation via a kernel exploit.
+Brainpan was an interesting challenge as it had many pivots and took hours over the span of two days to complete.
+I found that I quickly gained access to the host but was stuck trying to find a way to excalate an unprivileged account to root.
+Local scans made it seem like there maybe were a few ways to reach root though I ended up achieving the escalation via a kernel exploit that I'd never had the opportunity to attempt yet.

 ## Environment
 The attack took place on a flat network consisting of the attack host, a freshly-booted Kali Linux livecd, and the target.
-I knew that there would most likely be an arbitrary service that would need to be exploited going into this attack but little else.
+I knew there would most likely be a buffer overflow exploit that would need to be exploited going into this attack, at some point, but little else.

 ## Attack
 Prior to starting the attack, I prepared my workstation by setting up burpsuite, including installing the requisite certificates in firefox.
 In addition, I also installed `jq`, [gobuster](https://github.com/OJ/gobuster) and the [seclists](https://github.com/danielmiessler/SecLists) wordlist collections.